microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     typeHints?: TypeHints;
 }

+// Warning: (ae-missing-release-tag) "DataTableSchemaDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const DataTableSchemaDefaults: Partial<DataTableSchema>;

 // Warning: (ae-missing-release-tag) "DataType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public